millerlp/MusselBedHeater_firmware/README.md

 ### Reference mussels

 Part of the design included the need to have a reference temperature, which the heated mussels would then be heated above by 2C or 6C.
-Reference mussels used a MAX31820 OneWire temperature sensors, which were embedded in artificial epoxy mussels as well.
+Reference mussels used a MAX31820 OneWire temperature sensor, which was embedded in artificial epoxy mussels as well.